 COMPREHENSIVE & ALL-IN-ONE PROGRAMS

-The COMPREHENSIVE PROGRAM for students in 9th-12th grade includes five hours of direct support* from me, bonus access to the complete online program, and the ability to add extra hours at a special rate.
-For students entering the program during the 2016-2017 academic year, the price is $3500 and each additional hour is $175.
+The COMPREHENSIVE PROGRAM for students in 9th-12th grade includes five hours of direct support*, bonus access to the complete online program, and the ability to add extra hours at a special rate.
+For students entering the program during the 2021-2022 academic year, the price is $5,500 and each additional hour is $225.

-The ALL-IN-ONE PROGRAM for students in 9th-12th grade includes unlimited direct support from me as well as bonus access to the complete online program.
-For students entering the program during the 2016-2017 academic year, the price is $7000 for rising high school juniors and seniors and $9000 for rising freshmen and sophomores.
+The ALL-IN-ONE PROGRAM for students in 9th-12th grade includes unlimited direct support as well as access to the Perspective Accelerator™ and the complete online program.
+For students entering the program during the 2021-2022 academic year, the price is $11,000 for seniors, $14,000 for juniors, $15,000 for sophomores, and $16,500 for freshmen.
 These packages include support all the way through the college admissions process.

 *You can use the time to focus on whatever you want.
 Some students want to zoom in on their application essays.
 Other students feel the need for additional forms of support (see below for details).